-Data “processed automatically” includes information held on, or relating to use of, a computer, laptop, mobile phone or similar device.
-It covers data derived from equipment such as access passes within a building, data on use of vehicles and sound and image data such as CCTV or photographs.
+Personal Data “processed automatically” includes information held on, or relating to use of, a computer, laptop, mobile phone or similar device.
+It covers Personal Data derived from equipment such as access passes within a building, data on use of vehicles and sound and image data such as CCTV or photographs.

-“Processing” means doing anything with the data.
+“Processing” means doing anything with the Personal Data.
 For example, it includes collecting it, holding it, disclosing it and deleting it.

-Personal Information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, health, sexual orientation, sex life, trade union membership and genetic and biometric data are subject to special protection and considered by EU privacy law to be “sensitive Personal Information“.
+Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, health, sexual orientation, sex life, trade union membership and genetic and biometric data are subject to special protection and considered by EU privacy law to be “Sensitive Personal Data“.

 |Term||Ground for processing||Explanation|